hyochan/dooboo-ui-legacy/main/Select/README.md

 # Select

 > `Select` dropdown conformed with `Item` component.
-Always usefull to have a selectable list of items or values.
+Always useful to have a selectable list of items or values.
 This component is made with react-native components and native styled components.
-All written in `typescript` ready to use cross-platformly (Web/ iOS/ Android).
+All written in `typescript` ready to use cross-platforms (Web/ iOS/ Android).
 The animation is powered by `react-native` Animated library.

 <br/>